Last Updated: 19 December 2022

 In cases of the above refunds and reversals, PayPal may set off the amount for the respective Merchant Receivable from the Merchant’s PayPal balance in accordance with the User Agreement.
+The set-off is solely subject to the statutory limitation period.
 This set off is deemed a declaration of withdrawal from the purchase of the respective Merchant Receivable (“PayPal Withdrawal”).

 Under the condition precedent of a PayPal Withdrawal for a specific Merchant Receivable, PayPal hereby assigns all such current and future Merchant Receivables (unless extinguished by operation of law) to the Merchant, and the Merchant hereby accepts this assignment.

 7. Representations and Warranties; Legal Consequences of a Breach

 The Merchant hereby represents – irrespective of fault, whether willful or negligent – that the following is true and correct at the time of conclusion of this Agreement, when the assignment becomes effective and at any point in time thereafter for the Merchant Receivables (collectively "Representations"):